qualdevcsteam/ai-blog-tldr-chatgpt/README.md

 ### Issue: "TL;DR not appearing"
 **Solution:**
 - Verify API key is saved
-- Check "Enable TL;DR" checkbox is checked
+- Check the "Enable TL;DR" checkbox is checked
 - Check post has enough content (500+ words recommended)
 - Wait 30 seconds for generation

 ### Issue: "Slow performance"
 **Solution:**
 - Increase cache duration in settings
-- Reduce number of posts with TL;DR
+- Reduce the number of posts with TL;DR
 - Contact your hosting provider

 ### Issue: "High API costs"